 There’s no need to worry too much if you take the browning process a little far.
 We’re not talking burnt, of course, but some moderately browned and nutty smelling bits are fine.
 They will add a little flavour to the ghee, and they are strained off in the process anyway.

-Can I make this with dairy free butter?
+Can I make garlic infused ghee with dairy free butter?

 Unfortunately not (if you need it to be FODMAP friendly).
 Although some plant based butter brands (like Miyokos) can brown successfully, they don’t have the same chemical make up as butter.
 Because they contain things like nuts, the FODMAP content of the garlic has an ‘in’.
 I’m also not sure that the water cooks off in the same way as regular butter.
 Try using the garlic infused oil instead, but stay tuned for a little something I’m working on.